MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ## Refining the RxTeradata Data Source

 The computed summary statistics provide useful information about our data that can be put in the data source for use in further computations.
-For example, RevoScaleR uses minimum and maximum values in computing histograms, and can very efficiently convert integer data to categorical factor data “on-the-fly” using the F function.
+For example, RevoScaleR uses minimum and maximum values in computing histograms, and can efficiently convert integer data to categorical factor data “on-the-fly” using the F function.
 You can include the specification of high and low values in an *RxTeradata* data source.
 We can add this information for *balance*, *numTrans,* *numIntlTrans*, and *creditLine* to the *colInfo* used to create the data source:

 	ccColInfo <- list(
 	    gender = list(